PurpleNurps/PurpleNurps/README.md

 ### Hi there 👋

-My name is Sean and I am learning to code!
+My name is Sean and I am training with School of Code to be a full stack developer.

-I'm currently working on creating an AI assistant using python.
+So far, we've learnt how to work Agile, computational thinking, how to give and receive feedback in a respectful and constructive manner, the difference between a growth mindset and a fixed mindset and this is all before going anywhere near any code!

+As far as the code is concerned, we've learnt the fundamentals of html, CSS and JavaScript.
+We then moved on to NodeJS and learnt how to build REST APIs, then SQL to build the database, then onto to testing - starting with unit testing using vitest and supertest, then moving on to end to end testing using playwright.

+I am loving it!

 <!--
 **PurpleNurps/PurpleNurps** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.